McCzarny/chromium-daily-digest/README.md

 # Chromium Daily Digest

-To check the daily summaries go to: https://mcczarny.github.io/chromium-daily-digest/
+To check the daily and weekly summaries go to: https://mcczarny.github.io/chromium-daily-digest/

 ## Run Locally